About arc42

 Stateless Service

-Service that does not maintain persistent state between requests (e.g., Game Server)
+Service that does not maintain persistent state between requests (e.g., Game Server).
+All state is passed in each request or stored externally.

 Strategy

-AI difficulty level and bot behavior configuration (e.g., random, heuristic)
+AI difficulty level and bot behavior configuration (e.g., random, heuristic, neural network)

 Upstream